evmos/ethermint/docs/guides/localnet/single_node.md

 ethermintd gentx --help
 ```

+### Collecting `gentx`

+By default, the genesis file do not contain any `gentxs`.
+A `gentx` is a transaction that bonds
+staking token present in the genesis file under `accounts` to a validator, essentially creating a
+validator at genesis.
+The chain will start as soon as more than 2/3rds of the validators (weighted
+by voting power) that are the recipient of a valid `gentx` come online after `genesis_time`.

 A `gentx` can be added manually to the genesis file, or via the following command:

 ```bash